nashpaz123/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 ![dockerhist](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/3/dockerhist.png?raw=true)

-I promise I'm almost done with the sandwich metaphors.

 **Images built from images build from images...**

-Sounds like a pattern we can use to our advantage.
-Say there is a really tasty VEGAN sandwich that you can pick up from the store.
-It has all these exotic ingredients that you don't know how to pronounce, but one thing you know for sure is that it would taste even better with a hearty layer of sliced turkey.
-Yum.

-You COULD scour your local health food stores to find all those exotic ingredients so you can build this sandwich from scratch.
-But why would you want to do that when you can just pick up that already assembled sandwich from the store and slap some turkey on it?

-That is how we're going to approach bundling our app into an image.
-We're going to create a Dockerfile 'recipe' that uses a 'premade sandwich' image as the base ingredient and slap on our own custom ingredient (our app).
-Then we build from that Dockerfile and our containerized app image is ready to go!
-This is much easier than building that fancy sandwich from scratch! **(Then from here, that image with our app inside can then be spun into a container to be actually used)**

 The base image our Dockerfile recipe will use to build our custom image is going to be the 'node:latest' image that we just pulled down from Dockerhub.
 Built into this image is everything we need to run a node app.
 Sounds tasty, so let's add it to our Dockerfile.